-- [2] The Applicant is the proprietor of the trademark "PO10" for some 15 years and has been conducting business under that name. - [3] The Applicant filed an objection to the name "PO10C Trading Enterprises" as stated above as prescribed by regulation 142 (1) (a), together with a supporting affidavit as required by regulation 142 (1) (b).
-Timothy Randolph Hutchinson has signed the affidavit and has claimed that he was duly authorised to act for and on behalf of the Applicant.
+[2] The Applicant is the proprietor of the trademark "Maxi" for some 5 years and has been conducting business under that name.

-- [4] The copy of the application was served by the Sheriff on 22 March 2012 to the Respondent, in terms of Rule 4 (1) (a) (ii) of the High Court Rules.
-In terms of regulation 142 (2) it should be done within 5 days of filing it with the Companies Tribunal.
-The date stamp of the Companies Tribunal on the CTR 142 is the 18 March 2012. - [5] Regulation 142 provides as follows:

-"(2) The applicant must serve a copy of the application and affidavit on the respondent named in the application, within 5 business days after filing it."

-- [6] In terms of regulation 153 (1) read with regulation 143 (1), the first respondent has 20 days to respond, failing which the Applicant is entitled to apply for a default order as provided for in regulation 153 (1). - [7] The Applicant therefore applies to the Companies Tribunal in terms of regulation 153 (2) that said Companies Tribunal makes a default order in terms of regulation 153 (1).
+- [3] The Applicant filed an objection to the name "Maxi Brokers" as stated above as prescribed by regulation 142 (1) (a), together with a supporting affidavit as required by regulation 142 (1) (b).
+Louis Abraham Francois Cronje has signed the affidavit and a resolution from Maxi Groepskemans (Proprietary) Limited states that he was duly authorised to act for and on behalf of the Applicant. - [4] The applicant supplied the Sheriff with the application to be served on the respondent on the 2 October 2014.
+In terms of regulation 142 (2) it should be served on the respondent within 5 days of filing it with the Companies Tribunal.
+The date stamp of the Companies Tribunal on the CTR 142 is the 29 September 2014. - [5] Regulation 142 provides as follows: - "(2) The applicant must serve a copy of the application and affidavit on the respondent named in the application, within 5 business days after filing it." - [6] In terms of regulation 153 (1) read with regulation 143 (1), the first respondent has 20 days to respond, failing which the Applicant is entitled to apply for a default order as provided for in regulation 153 (1). - [7] The Applicant therefore applies to the Companies Tribunal in terms of regulation 153 (2) that said Companies Tribunal makes a default order in terms of regulation 153 (1).